99hhernandez/ECEN424/MP1/README.md

 ```

 Put the whole code in a while loop, and terminate when Q is entered.
 Any other inputs should returnthe user to the Welcome message.

+# EVALUATION GUIDELINES

+1. Check the operation using test values.
+2. Check the code to verify class definitions.
+3. Enter arbitrary strings to test for error handling.